 How can I sign up to volunteer?

 Come Out With Pride is run entirely by volunteers from our production team to those assisting during our events.
-We are in need of filling some production roles in the months prior; please visit our production team volunteer opportunities page to learn more and apply.
-If you or your organization would like to help on one of the event days (October 6-8), a link will be available soon with more information.
+We are in need of filling various roles — please visit our volunteer opportunities page to learn more and apply.

 How can my group participate in the parade?